cdwort/staff-eng/src/markdown/stories/amy-unger.md

 **_Do you spend time advocating for technology, practice, process or architectural change?
 What’s something you’ve advocated for?
 Can you share a story of influencing your organization?_**

 As someone who's role is directly tied to execution, architectural change is my responsibility.
 Team members may be the ones pushing for it, but my role is where the rubber meets the road in terms of finding out how to move forward.
 Who needs to sign off.

 I have advocated for technology changes and process changes as I see fit, but those are more occasional passion projects than things I feel fall directly under my responsibilities as someone who most closely fit's Will's "Team Lead" archetype.

 **_How do you keep in touch with how things really work as you spend less time on hands-on development?_**

-This is something I struggle with and has been my goal for the year to work on.
-I'm starting with saying "I don't know" or "I'm not sure, let me check" a lot more.
+As someone who still does write code occasionally, this is something I struggle with.
+Our codebase shifts underneath me constantly, in ways I often don't see.
+It has been my goal for the year to make sure I say "I'm not sure, let me check" even when I feel confident.

 **_How have you sponsored other engineers?
 Is sponsoring other engineers an important aspect of your role?_**